+Contents 1

-1 Introduction 1
+1. Introduction 2

-2 Firms in scope of the framework 1
+2. Firms in scope of the framework 2

-3 O-SII buffer capital implications 1
+3. O-SII buffer capital implications 3

-4 Application of the framework in 2020 2
+4. Application of the framework in 2020 4

-5 Application of the framework following the initial O-SII buffer rates 3
+5. Application of the framework following the initial O-SII buffer rates 5

-6 Recognition of EEA buffer rates 4
+6. Recognition of EEA buffer rate 6

+Appendices 7

-Annex Statement of Policy updates 5
+Appendix 1: Statement of Policy updates 8

-1 Introduction
+1. Introduction

 - 1.1 This Statement of Policy (SoP) sets out the Prudential Regulation Authority's (PRA) approach to the implementation of the Other Systemically Important Institutions Buffer (O-SII buffer). - 1.1A The O-SII buffer replaces the previous buffer used to address the risk posed by systemically important institutions, the systemic risk buffer.
 The change resulted from the UK implementation of the Capital Requirements Directive (2019/878/EU) (CRD V). - 1.2 UK legislation implementing the O-SII buffer requires the Financial Policy Committee (FPC) to establish a framework for an O-SII buffer that applies to large building societies and ring fenced bodies (RFBs).
-The O-SII buffer Regulations require the PRA to apply the framework set out by the FPC on the O-SII buffer from Tuesday 29 December 2020. - 1.3 The FPC published 'The Financial Policy Committee's framework for the O-SII buffer ('FPC framework') in December 2020.2 This document, along with the FPC framework, forms the Bank of England's broader framework for the O-SII buffer. - 1.4 The PRA will review this SoP at least every two years.
+The O-SII buffer Regulations1 Capital Requirements (Capital Buffers and Macroprudential Measures) Regulations 2014, as amended (the 'Capital Buffers Regulations') require the PRA to apply the framework set out by the FPC on the O-SII buffer from Tuesday 29 December 2020. - 1.3 The FPC published The Financial Policy Committee's framework for the O-SII buffer ('FPC framework') in May 2016 and updated this in December 2020 and May 2022.
+This document, along with the FPC framework, forms the Bank of England's broader framework for the O-SII buffer. - 1.4 The PRA will review this SoP at least every two years.

-2 Firms in scope of the framework
+2. Firms in scope of the framework

+2.1 [Deleted]

-- 2.1 [Deleted] - 2.2 Firms in scope of the O-SII buffer are narrower in scope than the list of O-SIIs, which the PRA identifies in line with its Statement of Policy 'The PRA's approach to identifying O-SIIs'.3 The UK legislation implementing the O-SII buffer restricts the application of the O-SII buffer to RFBs and large building societies as defined in paragraph 2.3.
+- 2.2 Firms in scope of the O-SII buffer are narrower in scope than the list of O-SIIs, which the PRA identifies in line with its Statement of Policy The PRA's approach to identifying other systemically important institutions (O-SIIs).
+The UK legislation implementing the O-SII buffer restricts the application of the O-SII buffer to RFBs and large building societies as defined in paragraph 2.3.
 This is reflected in the FPC framework. - 2.3 The PRA only applies an O-SII buffer to all banking groups containing RFBs, within the meaning of Section 142A of the Financial Services and Markets Act 2000 (FSMA), and large building societies that hold more than £25 billion in deposits (where one or more of the account holders is a small business) and shares (excluding deferred shares).
 Jointly, these are referred to as 'firms that are subject to the O-SII buffer'.